AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 `xprofiler list -z $ZONE`

-Providing the zone is highly recommended since otherwise the command can take a while to search for all relevant VM instances.
+Providing the zone is required and will search for all relevant VM instances in that zone.

 ##### Providing GCS Path (Profile Log Directory)